zwinterfeldt/hidden_village_v0.7/README.md

 Npm package handler will install all the dependencies for the project in order to proceed.
 Downloaded packages from package.json will appear under node_modules. packageLock.json is the 'lock' file which ensures that all package/dependency versions are locked to the same version which ensures everyone is on the same version.

-You can add new packages/dependencies to thew package.json file so that they do not need to be installed everytime you open up a new repository of THV.
+You can add new packages/dependencies to the package.json file so that they do not need to be installed everytime you open up a new repository of THV.

 ### Run a dev server
 To serve the app locally, run `npm run dev`, you can then visit any of these URLs which influence the behavior of the THV app: